Mercedes-Benz: What’s Coming 2019–2023

 Although the EVA2 electric platform is structurally sound enough to go topless, an open-air EV model is featured exactly nowhere in the product plan.
 One potential problem for Mercedes-Benz is the absence of a Tesla Model 3 fighter.
 The EQE is too big and too expensive, all EVA1 derivatives are compromised crossovers or SUVs, and before the new convergence platform is ready for production, Tesla may well have released its second-generation lineup.

 Visit us at 630 Middle Country Rd, St James, NY 11780!
-Take home your new Mercedes-Benz using the Fire Island, or Port Jefferson Ferry!
+Take home your new Mercedes-Benz using the Port Jefferson Ferry to Connecticut, or stop into our showroom on the way to Fire Island!
 We are located near the Smith Haven Mall and about 15 minutes away from Stony Brook University and 20 minutes from MacArthur Airport!